By The Wyoming LLC Attorney TeamJun 14, 2022

-As the name suggests, a do-it-yourself will, or DIY will, is when you write and complete your own last will and testament.
-This is typically accomplished using an online estate-planning site or DIY software program that provides the necessary forms for users to then fill out on their own.
+As the name suggests, a do-it-yourself Will, or DIY Will, is when you write and complete your own Last Will and Testament.
+This is typically accomplished using an online estate-planning site or DIY software program that provides the necessary forms for users to fill out on their own.

-Also, it's worthwhile to remember that when you make mistakes involving your will, typically it’s your family and beneficiaries that ends up with the trouble of sorting it out.
-And it doesn’t take someone contesting the will for issues to result.
+Also, it's essential to remember that when you make mistakes involving your Will, typically it’s your family and beneficiaries that are left with the responsibility of resolving the issues that arise.
+And it doesn’t take someone contesting the Will for issues to result.
 Remember that courts must uphold the law, so any improperly executed steps or provisions could result in an extended and expensive probate.

 Another issue that you’ll run into with DIY software programs and services is that right when you introduce some complexity to the process, i.e. planning that goes beyond simply leaving all assets to a spouse or relative, even the DIY service will suggest bringing in a lawyer to assist.
 These services may tout having attorneys on their staff but note that this is not the same as receiving personally tailored advice.
 As soon as you require this, your costs will increase.

-The main concern that surrounds DIY wills is that users tend to leave out important information.
-When you lack the professional expertise required of a given process, it’s common practice to hire an expert to assist you.
+The main concern that surrounds DIY Wills is that users tend to leave out important information.
+When you lack the professional expertise required for a given process, it’s common practice to hire an expert to assist you.

 Not only can an expert simplify the process for you but experts also carry a breadth of subject knowledge that allows them to address your specific situation and goals.
 It’s not uncommon for a novice to think they’ve done an adequate job when in reality they’ve failed to address several important aspects.